DigitalCoreNZ/hashnode/cmaawtsfq000i09jp5vbqexbx.md

 sudo ln -s /media/brian/Downloads/Ubuntu/Krita/krita-5.2.10-x86_64.AppImage /usr/local/bin/krita
 ```

-* I restart my system.
+* I open a new terminal.

-* From the terminal, I run the Cursor IDE:
+* From the new terminal, I run the Krita IDE:

 ```bash
 krita
 ```

+* From the apps menu, I pin the Krita app to the Dash.

 ---